@cdwr/nx-payload v2.0.0

 I can't get Payload to start properly with Postgres in prod mode

-Using Postgres in dev mode (serve) enables automatic migration.
-But when starting in prod mode it's turned off.
-So when the database is started without data, Payload will encounter errors once started (e.g. in Docker).
+Using Postgres in development mode enables automatic database synchronization with the Payload collections.
+But when starting in production mode it's turned off and the database is expected to have been setup with the collections.
+So when Postgres is started without a database, Payload will encounter errors.

 You don't have an Nx workspace?

-Just use the plugin create package to get started from scratch.
+Just use the plugin sibling to get started from scratch.

 Plugin Generators